Loss-based prior for CART and BART models: Preliminaries on BART and loss-based approach

 The CL prior penalises for complexity assuming that the probability that a node is a split decreases with the depth of the tree.
 The prior is governed by two parameters $\alpha$ and $\beta$.
 Parameter $\alpha$ corresponds to the probability that the root node is a split (the first node has depth 0).
 Parameter $\beta$ regulates how fast the probability that a node is a split decays as a function of the node's depth.
 The default setting used in applications \citep{hill2011bayesian, zhang2020application, sparapani2020nonparametric} and in R-packages for BART models such as \texttt{dbarts} \citep{dbarts} are $\alpha = 0.95$ and $\beta = 2$.

 The CL prior formulation induces a distribution on the space of the binary trees which penalises for complexity, in the sense that trees with more terminal nodes, or with terminal nodes at greater depths, are assigned less prior probability.
-However, retrieving an analytical expression for the distribution on the number of terminal nodes or the depth of the tree (defined as the maximum depth of a node in the tree) is cumbersome.
-The only way to retrieve these distributions is through simulation.
+This means that it also indirectly penalises skewed trees with more terminal nodes on one side.
+This is because, for two trees with the same number of terminal nodes, the one with the greatest difference between terminal nodes on the left and right branches is the one having splits at higher depth, and therefore it has a smaller prior probability.
+Under this prior, retrieving an analytical expression for the distribution on the number of terminal nodes or the depth of the tree (defined as the maximum depth of a node in the tree) is cumbersome, and the only way to retrieve these distributions is through simulation.
 Figures \ref{fig:1_depth_chipman} and \ref{fig:2_nterm_chipman} show the depth and number of terminal nodes distributions for different values of the prior parameters.

-The fact that the distributions of tree-related quantities such as the depth and the number of terminal nodes under the CL prior are obtainable only through simulation is a disadvantage of this prior.
+The fact that the distributions of tree-related quantities under the CL prior are accessible only through simulation is a disadvantage of this prior.
 Indeed, this makes complicated calibrating the prior parameters by specifying the mean or quantiles of the number of terminal nodes or depth distributions because one have to find the right parameters value by trail and error.
-Researchers usually starts from the default and then tweek the parameters based on posterior results \citep{zhang2020application, hill2011bayesian}.
+Also, it is unclear how varying the parameters affects other quantities indirectly penalises such as the difference between left and right terminal nodes.
+Researchers usually starts from the default and then tweak the parameters based on posterior results \citep{zhang2020application, hill2011bayesian}.
 This procedure is inefficient, introduce a degree of subjectivity in the analysis, and limits reproducibility.
-Instead, this problem vanishes when using our LB prior, both because the default parameter values are determined objectively, and because the distribution of the number of terminal nodes is analytically available.
+Instead, this problem vanishes when using our LB prior, both because the default parameter values are determined objectively, and because the distribution of the number of terminal nodes and the skewness of the tree are analytically available, and the effect on these of varying the prior parameters is clear and intuitive.